-Private individuals have not to report their intra-Community trade because they aren't registered for VAT purposes in the reporting Member State.
+Private individuals have not to report their Intra-EU trade because they are not registered for VAT purposes in the reporting Member State.

 Arrivals from private individuals: If an economic operator, liable to report arrivals for Intrastat system, purchases goods from a private individual from another Member State, this trade should be reported in the Intrastat system.
 Nature of transaction code 1.1 should be reported in this instance.